HumaticsLAB/SEAM-Match-RCNN/README.md

 ```
 ## Dataset

-M&M’s has been trained and test on MovingFashion and DeepFashion2 datasets.
+SEAM Match-RCNN has been trained and test on MovingFashion and DeepFashion2 datasets.
 Follow the instruction to download and extract the datasets.

 We suggest to download the datasets inside the folder **data**.